danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 ## start()[^shiffman]

-The first program is called *10 PRINT* referring to one line of program code `10 PRINT CHR$(205.5+RND(1));: GOTO 10`, written in the BASIC programming language and executed on a Commodore 64 (a popular home computer during the 1980s).
+The first program is called *%10 PRINT%* referring to one line of program code `10 PRINT CHR$(205.5+RND(1));: GOTO 10`, written in the BASIC programming language and executed on a Commodore 64 (a popular home computer during the 1980s).
 The program generates an endless pattern on the screen.
-The line of code was printed in the 1982 *Commodore 64 User's Guide* and was later published online, and has become an important example in the field of software studies for demonstrating the history and culture of creative computing.[^10print] *10 PRINT* in p5.js below is used to help familiarize us with the rules and its creative potential as it demonstrates some degree of autonomy within a system.
+The line of code was printed in the 1982 *Commodore 64 User's Guide* and was later published online, and has become an important example in the field of software studies for demonstrating the history and culture of creative computing.[^10print] *10 PRINT* in p5.js below is used to help familiarize us with the rules and its creative potential as it demonstrates some degree of %autonomy% within a system.

 The second program is entitled *Langton's Ant* (1986).
 It is a two-dimensional universal Turing machine invented in 1986 by the computer scientist Christopher Langton who is considered to be one of the founders of the artificial life field.[^Langton] The core difference with *10 PRINT* is the way in which it generates complex, emergent behavior using only a simple set of rules.